 - Mention your old workplaces by name.
 This way employers can verify if you actually worked where you claim you did.
 This can also serve as a point in your favor, by showing something of the course of your career.

 - You may use career objectives.
-This gives a brief idea of exactly what you want to do on the job, and gives employers a look at your career goals in this case.
+This gives a brief idea of exactly what you want to do the job and gives employers a look at your career goals in this case.

 Banking Assistant Resume

 Entry Level Banking Resume

 4. Steps to Writing a Banking Resume

 There are some consistent steps to writing a banking resume, even when using aids like banking resume samples.
 These steps are generally consistent, such that you may be able to use them elsewhere.